IBE160/SG-Gruppe-A/docs/epics.md

 I want to create a secure backend endpoint that accepts a CV file upload, So that the frontend can send the user's document for processing.

+**Related FRs:** FR003

 **Acceptance Criteria:**
 1. A new POST endpoint (e.g., `/api/v1/cv/upload`) is created in the FastAPI backend.
 2. The endpoint is configured to accept `multipart/form-data` file uploads.
 3. The endpoint successfully receives and temporarily saves the uploaded `.doc` or `.docx` file.
 4. The endpoint returns a unique identifier for the uploaded file upon success.
 5. The endpoint is connected to the frontend, and the file from Story 1.3 can be successfully sent to it.
+6. All data in transit to and from the endpoint is encrypted using HTTPS (NFR001).

 **Prerequisites:** Story 1.3